Franklin Park

 Diverse Landscapes and Features

-Walk through Franklin Park and you'll encounter a tapestry of natural settings: peaceful woodlands transition into open meadows, dramatic rock outcroppings punctuate the landscape, and designated recreation areas offer space to play.
-Miles of winding trails are excellent for walking, jogging, and cycling, offering exercise opportunities amid natural beauty.
+Walk through Franklin Park and you'll encounter a range of natural settings: peaceful woodlands transition into open meadows, dramatic rock outcroppings punctuate the landscape, and designated recreation areas offer space to play.
+Those outcroppings are composed of Roxbury Puddingstone, a distinctive local stone found throughout the Boston area, and they appear alongside old stone bridges and scattered ruins, giving certain parts of the park a rugged, almost geological character.
+Miles of winding trails are excellent for walking, jogging, and cycling.

 Expansive view of a fairway at the park's golf course